Filter By Department

 Administrative Associate: Michelle Blackford 216.615.7145

-Ginger Mlakar manages the foundation’s donor stewardship program.
-In this role, she connects donors to their charitable interests.
-She came to the Cleveland Foundation in July 2009 after 16 years practicing law in the area of estate and charitable gift planning and administration.
+Mlakar manages the foundation’s donor stewardship program, connecting donors to their charitable passions and providing support as they plan purposeful gifts.
+Additionally, she serves as in-house legal counsel on charitable giving and estate administration issues and facilitates the acceptance of complex gifts.
+She joined the foundation in July 2009 after 16 years practicing law in the area of estate and charitable gift planning and administration.
 Her previous positions include partner in the personal succession and planning practice group at Thompson Hine LLP and of counsel in the estate planning and probate practice group at Benesch, Friedlander, Coplan & Aronoff LLP.
 She is also a certified public accountant.

-Ginger has served on the boards of several area organizations, including the Girl Scouts of Lake Erie Council and the Estate Planning Council of Cleveland, and as treasurer for the Cleveland Metropolitan Bar Association and Bay Soccer Club.
-She is currently vice president for the Cleveland Metropolitan Bar Foundation.
+Mlakar has served on the boards of several area organizations, including the Girl Scouts of Lake Erie Council, the Estate Planning Council of Cleveland, the Bay Village Education Foundation, and as treasurer for the Cleveland Metropolitan Bar Association and Bay Soccer Club.
+She is currently the president for the Cleveland Metropolitan Bar Foundation.
 She has been a member of advisory groups for University Hospitals, the Cleveland Orchestra, and Case Western Reserve University.
 Additionally, she is an active fellow of the American College of Estate and Trust Council and an Estate Planning, Trust and Probate Law Council member for the Ohio State Bar Association.

-Ginger has been named among the “Best Lawyers in America” and the “Top 50 Female Ohio Super Lawyers List” by Law and Politics magazine.
-She graduated summa cum laude from Ohio State University with a Bachelor of Science degree in business administration and earned her juris doctorate from the Ohio State University Moritz College of Law.
+Mlakar has been named among the “Best Lawyers in America” and the “Top 50 Female Ohio Super Lawyers List” by Law and Politics magazine.
+She is a member of the Leadership Cleveland Class of 2014.
+She graduated summa cum laude from The Ohio State University with a Bachelor of Science in business administration and earned her Juris Doctor from The Ohio State University Moritz College of Law.

 216.615.7191 | vMoreland@clevefdn.org